marcosrachid/java8_ocp_study/README.md

 * If "equals()" returns true when called with two objects, calling hashCode() on each of those objects must return the same result.
 * If "equals()" returns false when called with two objects, calling hashCode() on each of those objects does not have to return a different result.

 encapsulation is the idea of combining fields and methods in a class such that the methods operate on the data, as opposed to the users of the class accessing the fields directly.
-In Java, it is commonly implementated with priate instance members that hae public methods to retriee or modify data, commonly referred to as getters and setters, respectively.
+In Java, it is commonly implementated with private instance members that hae public methods to retriee or modify data, commonly referred to as getters and setters, respectively.

+"is-a" relationship is a principle that identifies a class A being a sub-class of B, also known as inheritance test, and can be found throught "instanceof" test.

+"has-a" relationship is a principle that identifies if a class A contains a property or value B, B being a object or primitive.
+This relationship is also known as the object composition test.

 polymorphism is the ability of a single interface to support multiple underlying forms.
 Ex:
 ```